 I hope this plain English article provides you with the fundamental knowledge to achieve your financial goals.
 After reading this article, you should feel empowered to set realistic goals and devise a roadmap to arrive at your financial destination.
 All it takes is discipline.

 Clearly identify your goal

 Is it paying off your student loans?
 Buying real estate?
 Investing for the future?
-Once you have identified your goal, work your way backwards.
-That is, figure out how you are going to get from your current state, to your identified goal.
+Once you have identified your goal, work your way backward.
+That is, figure out how you are going to get from your current state to your identified goal.
 A favorite example of mine is buying real estate.
 Identify the property you want.

 The road to achieving your financial goals commences with a budget that is honest and realistic.
 A good budget may take months, if not a year or two to build.
 Now, a budget doesn’t need to be adhered to perfectly.
 Don’t be discouraged if you exceed a budget item in a given month.
 A budget is a guide to help you, not make you feel guilty about living your life.

 But if you find that you are trending towards spending obscene amounts of money on dining out, drinking, and experiences, then you should think about what is reasonable, and plan your nights out (or take-out) responsibly.
 Keep your financial goals in mind and distinguish between “wants and “needs.”
 There are a number of tools to assist in keeping track of your spending on your road towards budgeting.
 To keep track of spending, consider one of the many free applications available, such as Mint by Intuit, and an excel file.

 Budgeting applications keep track of spending in a number of custom categories with easy-to-follow color coded charts and graphs.
 Keep track of your monthly spending and saving in an excel budget file. identify budget category fluctuations to determine a realistic monthly amount budgeted to that category.